douglasdavis/numpydoc.el/README.md

   </dd>
   <dt>numpydoc-insert-examples-block</dt>
   <dd>
-  If <code>t</code> an Examples block will be added to the docstring.
+  If <code>t</code> (the default) an Examples block will be added to the docstring.
   </dd>
   <dt>numpydoc-insert-parameter-types</dt>
   <dd>
-  If <code>t</code> type hints from the function signature will be used to add a type to each argument in the Parameters blocks.
+  If <code>t</code> (the default) type hints from the function signature will be used to add a type to each argument in the Parameters blocks of the docstring.
   </dd>
   <dt>numpydoc-insert-raises-block</dt>
   <dd>
-  If <code>t</code> a Raises bock will be added to the docstring if exceptions are detected in the function body.
+  If <code>t</code> (the default) a Raises bock will be added to the docstring if exceptions are detected in the function body.
   </dd>
   <dt>numpydoc-template-short</dt>
   <dd>